Baubles & Beach Cleans

 As well as beautiful baubles made from beach-cleaned fishing rope, Emma makes woven bowls, coasters, and an array of artwork all made from marine plastics and beach debris salvaged from Tresco’s coastline.

-‘Some of the local families will pass on their beach cleaning finds, as will fellow gig rower Fran who works at Hell Bay on Bryher, which is exciting as you often come across different debris per island.
+‘Some local families will pass on their beach cleaning finds, as will fellow gig rower Fran who works at Hell Bay on Bryher, which is exciting as you often come across different debris per island.
 Sometimes I’ll even come home and find little bags of salvaged plastics and fishing rope on my doorstep!’

 The process of turning the mix of marine litter into art is not a straightforward one.
 Each bauble takes two to three hours to intricately weave, taking its spherical shape very gradually.
-Different lengths and thicknesses of fishing line and rope are combined resulting in a vibrant pop of colour.
+Different lengths and thicknesses of fishing line and rope are combined, resulting in a vibrant pop of colour.
 Emma fondly describes it as a labour of love.

 Although Emma’s been making her plastic collages for a few years now, crafting waves, sailing boats, flowers and colour wheels from tiny fragments of salvaged plastic, she first started making Christmas decorations just last year.

-‘Last year saw the first Christmas Tree Festival at St. Nicholas Church – islanders were invited to decorate their own themed tree to adorn our church for the festive season.
-I just had to get involved and set to work making decorations.’
+‘Last year saw the first Christmas Tree Festival at St. Nicholas Church – islanders were invited to decorate their themed tree to adorn our church for the festive season.
+So I just had to get involved and set to work making decorations.’

 ‘The more uses I can find for fishing rope, the better.
-It’s my most frequent find during beach cleans so I’m always looking for ways to incorporate it into my work.
+It’s my most frequent find during beach cleans, so I’m always looking for ways to incorporate it into my work.

 Another highlight would have to be the new #2minutebeachclean board which arrived on Tresco this October – it’s such a fantastic prompt for visitors to the island to help us keep Tresco’s beaches pristine.’